ASPIRE: The Environments and Dark Matter Halos of Luminous Quasars in the Epoch of Reionization: Line emitting galaxies

 Using the strategy discussed in the previous section, we successfully identified 487 high-confidence [\ion{O}{3}] emitters at $5.2\lesssim z\lesssim 7$.
 We show the spectra of all 487 [\ion{O}{3}] emitters in Figure~\ref{fig:spec2d}.
 A detailed characterization and the luminosity function of these spectroscopically confirmed [\ion{O}{3}] emitters will be presented in a companion paper (Champagne et al., in prep).
 In the following sections, we focus our discussions on the quasar environment.

 Figure \ref{fig:redshift} shows the redshift distribution of these [\ion{O}{3}] emitters.
 From this plot, we can clearly see a number excess of [\ion{O}{3}] emitters at $6.5<z<6.8$, the redshift range of ASPIRE quasars.
 This excess is also evident in Figure~\ref{fig:spec2d}, where a noticeable steepening in the distribution of [\ion{O}{3}] emission lines appears at $6.5 < z < 6.8$.
-There are in total 122 [\ion{O}{3}] emitters with a line-of-sight velocity differencing by $\Delta v_{\rm los}<1000~{\rm km~s^{-1}}$ relative to the central quasars.
-After accounting for variations in survey volume and sensitivity across different locations and wavelengths (or redshifts), we find that the number density of galaxies at the quasar redshifts ($|\Delta v_{\rm los}| < 1000~{\rm km~s^{-1}}$, $ n_{{\rm gal}, z_{\rm quasar}}= 10^{-2.33^{+0.04}_{-0.04}}~{\rm Mpc^{-3}}$) is approximately 9.4 times higher than that at other redshifts ($ n_{\rm gal}= 10^{-3.31^{+0.02}_{-0.02}}~{\rm Mpc^{-3}}$).
+There are in total 122 [\ion{O}{3}] emitters with a line-of-sight velocity differencing of $\Delta v_{\rm los}<1000~{\rm km~s^{-1}}$ relative to the central quasars. {The $\Delta v_{\rm los}<1000~{\rm km~s^{-1}}$ criterion is widely used in the literature, which corresponds to $\sim9.5$ cMpc at $z\sim6.6$, comparable to the largest projected distance probed by the NIRCam field of view.} After accounting for variations in survey volume and sensitivity across different locations and wavelengths (or redshifts), we find that the number density of galaxies at the quasar redshifts ($|\Delta v_{\rm los}| < 1000~{\rm km~s^{-1}}$, $ n_{{\rm gal}, z_{\rm quasar}}= 10^{-2.33^{+0.04}_{-0.04}}~{\rm Mpc^{-3}}$) is approximately 9.4 times higher than that at other redshifts ($ n_{\rm gal}= 10^{-3.31^{+0.02}_{-0.02}}~{\rm Mpc^{-3}}$).
 Such a significant overdensity strongly indicates that the ASPIRE quasars are excellent tracers of galaxy overdensities and may serve as reliable probes of massive dark matter halos in the early Universe.
 We note that the average galaxy number density at non-quasar redshifts is approximately twice as low as that measured in the ASPIRE J0305--3150 field by \citet{Wang23}.
 To investigate this discrepancy, we present in Figure~\ref{fig:ngal_all} the number of [\ion{O}{3}] emitters identified in each ASPIRE field.
 A striking result is the large field-to-field variation in the number of detected galaxies, despite each ASPIRE field probing a survey volume of $\sim44,000~{\rm cMpc^3}$ over $5.2 \lesssim z \lesssim 7$.
 This finding underscores the strong influence of cosmic variance in pencil-beam surveys, especially those relying on single JWST pointings or only a few sightlines.
 Such large field-to-field variations may also explain the inconclusive results of quasar environment studies over the past two decades (see \S\ref{sec:environment} for further discussion).
 Because the uncertainty in clustering measurements scales approximately with the intrinsic variance of the density field divided by the square root of the number of independent fields, ASPIRE's 25 sightlines (compared to only four in \citealt{Eilers24}) provide a significant improvement in constraining quasar environments and clustering properties.
 In \S\ref{sec:clustering}, we present a clustering analysis based on the [\ion{O}{3}] emitters identified across these 25 ASPIRE quasar fields.